philpackmohr/git-paper/git-paper.md

 ![Benevolent Dictator model](images/benevolent-dictator.svg)

-A model that seems appropriate for very big teams (it used by the Linux kernel developers - Linus Torvalds is the benevolent dictator).
+A model that seems appropriate for very big teams (it is used by the Linux kernel developers - Linus Torvalds is the benevolent dictator).
 Like in the integration manager model, every developer has his own public repository additionally to his private one and the blessed public one.
 Pull requests are not sent to the "dictator" but to his "lieutenants".
 They filter the pull requests that do not fit to the requirements and rules and are able to pass pull requests from multiple developers as one pull request.
 It is possible that the lieutenants have sub-lieutenants and they could have sub-sub-lieutenants and so on.

 # Additional tools